The Women on a Quest to Orgasm During Their Lucid Dreams

 “In interviewing women, and certainly I know from my own experience, sleep-related orgasms for women are typically very physical, very strong,” said Dr. Franceen King, a clinical sexologist in Florida who coined the term “sleep-related female orgasm,” referring to those that occur in lucid dreams, non-lucid dreams, or even unrelated to dreams at all.

-King theorises that the intensity of the dream orgasm, which many others confirmed, may be in part due to the fact that it’s easier, in sleep, for women to let go.
+King theorizes that the intensity of the dream orgasm, which many others confirmed, may be in part due to the fact that it’s easier, in sleep, for women to let go.

 “I have worked with some women for whom sleep was their only orgasm and who gradually, through relaxation and training were able to begin to experience orgasms while awake,” she said.
 “Part of this relates to a much bigger issue when we talk about female sexuality.”